By Devang Singh

 2. Exponential Moving Average (EMA or EWMA)

 The simple moving averages are sometimes too simple and do not work well when there are spikes in the price of the security.
 Exponential moving averages give more weight to the most recent periods.
-This makes them more reliable than the SMA and a better representation of the recent performance of the security.
+This makes them more reliable than the SMA and a better representation of the recent performance of the security and hence can be used to create a better moving average strategy.
 The EMA is calculated as shown below:

 Weighting multiplier = 2 / (moving average period +1)